Logo - Business Development Bank of Canada - BDC

 Ulrich recommends a three-step process for conducting your name analysis:

-Ask your internal team or other stakeholders to submit their 20 favourite names among those you have created.
+Ask your internal team or other stakeholders to submit their 20 favourite names to those you have created.

-The purpose is to end up with a short list of six to 10 fully dot-com available names.
+This evaluation should give you a list of six to 10 fully available dot-com domain names.

 Test out the names with your audience